 The opportunity number for a specific student record

-• For the current testing administration, one opportunity is available per student per content area or domain-level test for the following assessments:
+• For the current testing administration, one opportunity is available per student per content area or domain-level assessment for the following assessments:

 • Smarter Balanced Summative Assessments for ELA and mathematics